 The crisp air of a fall morning, the gentle rustle of leaves, and the glint of sunlight on a perfectly tied tie – few things exude confidence and sophistication quite like it.
-While often associated with men's formal wear, a well-knotted tie can add an unexpected and empowering edge to a woman's wardrobe.
+And while often associated with men's formal wear, a well-knotted tie can add an unexpected and empowering edge to a woman's wardrobe.
 Whether you're aiming for a touch of androgynous charm, a bold statement piece, or a unique twist on professional attire, mastering the art of tying a tie opens up a world of stylistic possibilities.

 Mastering the Art of Tying a Woman's Tie